Updated on July 22, 2019 with the latest available information on spending on outside lobbying and communications by FirstEnergy Solutions.

 The documents shine a light on the role these outside firms have played in running pro-nuclear bailout groups like the “Ohio Clean Energy Jobs Alliance,” which is backed by FirstEnergy Solutions (FES), and “Nuclear Powers Pennsylvania,” which is backed by FES and Exelon.
 The documents also link FES to a third group called “Clean Jobs for Pennsylvania, LLC,” which is a subsidiary of Exelon, through its outside consultant SRA Communications.

-These three front groups have together spent a minimum of approximately $185,000 on ads that have run on Facebook, Twitter, and television.
+These three front groups have together spent over $610,000 on social media ads on Facebook and Twitter.

 FirstEnergy and its network of lobbyists poured money, food, and drinks into last year’s state-level elections in Ohio.
-Governor Mike DeWine and Ohio House Speaker Larry Householder, both beneficiaries of FirstEnergy’s largesse, are supportive of efforts to prop up the utility’s two nuclear plants in Ohio, which are currently slated for closure.
+Governor Mike DeWine and Ohio House Speaker Larry Householder, both beneficiaries of FirstEnergy’s largesse, are vocal supporters of legislation to prop up the utility’s two nuclear plants in Ohio, which are currently slated for closure.
 DeWine chose Dan McCarthy, who last year lobbied for FirstEnergy and contributed to DeWine’s campaign, as his director of legislative affairs.

 Below is an overview of some of the outside lobbying and PR firms, and front groups that FES has employed to buy influence – and potentially bailouts – in Ohio and Pennsylvania, based on analysis of bankruptcy documents and ad disclosures (see the Google Sheet below) reviewed by the Energy & Policy Institute.

 Akin Gump Strauss Hauer & Feld LLP, a top earning D.C. lobbying and law firm, has been representing FES since the start of the utility’s bankruptcy case.
-In bankruptcy documents, Akin Gump has requested a total of $35,936,644.75 in fees and expenses for its work for FES from March 31, 2018 through January 31, 2019.
-The bankruptcy court must approve the payments after they are reviewed by a fee examiner and the U.S. Trustee, and so far only minimal deductions have been made to the payments that have been approved.
+In bankruptcy documents, Akin Gump has requested a total of $46,16 9,942 in fees and expenses for its work for FES from March 31, 2018 through April 30, 2019.
+The bankruptcy court must approve the fees after they are reviewed by a fee examiner and the U.S. Trustee, but so far only minimal deductions have been made to the payments the court has approved.

-Included in that total is $1,253,764 in fees for Akin Gump’s work for FES on state government affairs in Ohio and Pennsylvania.
-Akin Gump included a summary of its work last fall on state government affairs in a bankruptcy case filing from January:
+Included in the total is $1,921,039 in fees for Akin Gump’s work for FES on state government affairs in Ohio and Pennsylvania.
+Akin Gump included a summary of its work on state government affairs in a bankruptcy case filing from January:

 … Akin Gump, in conjunction with retained local advisors in Ohio and Pennsylvania, engaged with state and local officials to discuss potential courses of action in seeking a policy solution specific to each jurisdiction that would enable the continued operation of FES’s nuclear power plants.
 Akin Gump continued to focus on building support among affected stakeholders, interested parties, and public officials, including supporting the launch of the Ohio Clean Energy Jobs Alliance.
 Akin Gump professionals provided state-level developments leading up to the mid-term elections, and finally, Akin Gump worked with key officials at FES and retained local advisors in preparation of more actively engaging Ohio and Pennsylvania officials at the start of the new legislative sessions in 2019.

-Akin Gump employees gave money to Mike DeWine and Richard Cordray’s campaigns for governor in 2018, with the lion’s share of that money going to Cordray, who lost the race to DeWine.
-Akin Gump was also involved in FES’s meetings with both of the candidates last year.
+Akin Gump employees gave money to Mike DeWine and Richard Cordray’s campaigns for Ohio governor in 2018, with the lion’s share of that money going to Cordray, who lost the race to DeWine.
+Akin Gump was also involved in FES’s meetings with DeWine and Corday last year.

 Akin Gump has also been involved in outreach to officials at the White House and Department of Energy to discuss the status of FES’s petition for a federal bailout under Section 202(c) of the Federal Power Act.
-The Trump Administration’s plans to bail out uncompetitive coal and nuclear power plants have fizzled, though Secretary of Energy Rick Perry recently voiced renewed support for the idea.
+The Trump Administration’s plans to bail out uncompetitive coal and nuclear power plants have since fizzled, with Secretary of Energy Rick Perry punting the issue to states like Ohio and Pennsylvania.

 “… Sitrick specializes in addressing sensitive business situations that require communications strategies targeted to a variety of constituencies, including customers, employees, vendors, shareholders, bondholders, and the media,” according to one of the firm’s filings in the bankruptcy case.